RoadrunnerWMC/wii-code-tools/README.md

 # Wii Code Tools

-This is a giant collection of interconnected Python tools and libraries I've developed while working on address and symbol maps for *New Super Mario Bros.
+This is a giant collection of Python tools and libraries I've developed while working on address and symbol maps for *New Super Mario Bros.
 Wii*.
-Much of it can probably be applied to other Wii (maybe also Gamecube) games as well.
+Much of it can probably be applied to other Wii (maybe also GameCube) games as well.

 Some tools use hardcoded section name and/or executability information known to be correct for NSMBW.
 I think this is probably valid for most commercial Wii games, but I haven't checked.
-I've put a note in each tool that does this.
+I've put a note below for each tool that does this.
 I might try to de-hardcode some of these in the future, where possible.

-This readme will explain what each tool is *for* rather than exactly how to use them.
-They all use argparse, so you can view command-line usage by running them with `-h`.
+This readme will explain what each tool and library is *for* rather than exactly how to use them.
+All of the tools use argparse, so you can view command-line usage by running them with `-h`.

 In alphabetical order: